kasper-piskorski/docs/pages/documentation/7-examples/examples.md

 Sample code is here: [https://github.com/mikonapoli/oncologists_ontology](https://github.com/mikonapoli/oncologists_ontology)

 ### R and Python bindings
-It is possible to extract data from a Grakn graph and use it as a data science tool for analysis.
+It is possible to extract data from Grakn and use it as a data science tool for analysis.
 You can take the results of a Graql query and store the results in a dataframe or similar structure, for use with R or Python.
 This [blog post](https://blog.grakn.ai/there-r-pandas-in-my-graph-b8b5f40a2f99#) explains and gives a simple example.

 {% include links.html %}